arteepa/subcal/README.md

    npm run dev
    \`\`\`

-4. Open your browser to `http://localhost:3000`
+4. Open your browser to `http://localhost:3000` (or the port shown in the terminal output)

 ## Project Structure